awesfdawe/download-graal/README.md

 - [Common Issues](#issues)

 ## Usage

+### Fast Method
+1. Right click the Windows icon at the bottom left of your screen.
+2. Click "Windows Powershell"
+3. Copy the following text: `irm https://raw.githubusercontent.com/chorbintime/download-graal/main/download_graal.ps1 | iex`
+4. Paste it into the Powershell window
+5. Answer the questions you're given on screen

+### Alternate Method
-1. Download the file `download_graal.ps1` to your system.
+1. Download the file [download_graal.ps1](https://github.com/chorbintime/download-graal/releases/download/release/download_graal.ps1) to your system.
 2. Right click on the file and press "Run with PowerShell"
-3. Follow the prompts on the terminal
+3. Answer the questions you're given on screen

 ## Issues
 It's possible your system may not allow you to run the script.
-This is a windows 11 "security" feature that must be circumvented.
+This is a Windows 11 "security" feature that must be circumvented.
 There are two solutions to this, a temporary one that will work on only one file (in this case mine), or a permanent script that will make it possible to run all scripts you download.
 The choice is yours.

 ### Temporary Fix
 - Open PowerShell and run the snippet below